Skip to content

 return best

-• 25% of the time: Thompson Sampling to generate candidates, then EΔσ to pick the best
+• 25% of the time: Thompson generates candidates, then E[Δσ]E[\Delta\sigma] picks the best

-If you skip a pair or declare a draw, the algorithm excludes that pair from the next 2 comparisons.
-This prevents annoying repeats while still allowing highly informative pairs to resurface later if needed.
+One more thing: if you skip a pair or call it a draw, we exclude that pair from the next 2 rounds.
+Prevents annoying repeats while still letting informative pairs resurface later.

-After implementing this hybrid algorithm, I tested it on my 237 pendants.
+I tested the hybrid approach on my 237 pendants.

 • 100+ comparisons before rankings stabilized